Upper Gastrointestinal (UGI) Series

 How It Feels

-The barium liquid is thick and chalky, and some people find it hard to swallow.
+The barium liquid is thick and chalky.
+Some people find it hard to swallow.
 A sweet flavor, like chocolate or strawberry, is used to make it easier to drink.
-Some people do not like it when the X-ray table tilts.
+Some people don't like it when the X-ray table tilts.
 You may find that pressure on your belly is uncomfortable.
 After the test, many people feel bloated and a little nauseated.

-Barium does not move into the blood, so allergic reactions are very rare.
+Barium doesn't move into the blood, so allergic reactions are very rare.

 Some people gag while drinking the barium fluid.
 In rare cases, a person may choke and inhale (aspirate) some of the liquid into the lungs.